Texas’ 254 counties range in population from more than 4 million people (Harris County) to just over 100 (Loving County, on the New Mexico border).

 Even when they’re available online, deciphering county financial reports can be a challenge.
-That’s why we developed our Guide to Understanding Comprehensive Annual Financial Reports (CAFRs) and accompanying videos.
+That’s why we developed our Guide to Understanding Annual Comprehensive Financial Reports (ACFRs).

 Texas counties issue debt to fund a variety of purposes such as jail construction, technology upgrades, equipment and supplies and road and bridge improvements.

 Texas counties issue debt either by seeking approval through bond elections or, in some cases, by issuing certificates of obligation.